 Many employers are now automatically directing more of your pay into your 401(k)… and automatically moving it into more risky investments – even if you had previously chosen your own investments!

-And most of that money is being re-directed into “target-date” funds, which lost so much money last year, it sparked scrutiny from lawmakers and regulators.
+And most of that money is being re-directed into “target-date” funds, which lost so much money during the last market crash, it sparked scrutiny from lawmakers and regulators.
 Many funds for people who pinned their hopes on retiring in one year had losses far exceeding 20%, and some funds suffered losses of 32 to 41 percent, according to Morningstar.

-Shockingly, stock allocations among those funds were found to be 26 to 72% of assets!
+Shockingly, stock allocations among those funds were found to be 26%-72% of assets!

 Not to mention that the fees charged by target-date funds are “significantly higher than those charged by other funds on plans’ investment menus”.